 Europe’s link between space technology and user needs

-Regardless of who operates the system, this space technology must ultimately benefit the users here on Earth.
-In Europe, the GSA serves as the essential link between space technology and user needs, translating Galileo and EGNOS signals into valuable, reliable services for European citizens.
+Driving this revolution is the European GNSS Agency (GSA), the only European Union agency working in space.
+Our unique mission is to serve as the essential link between space technology and user needs, translating Galileo and EGNOS signals into valuable, reliable services for European citizens.

-During this time, the GSA has supported the uptake of EGNOS to benefit a wide range of users.
-For example, today, over 200 airports have EGNOS-based approaches, EGNOS-based precision farming benefits over two-thirds of European tractors, and EGNOS is the standard for mapping and surveying in Europe.
+Since taking over the EGNOS service provision, the GSA has supported its expansion to benefit a wide range of users.
+For example, today hundreds of airports have EGNOS-based approaches, the vast majority of European farmers rely on EGNOS to enhance precision farming, and EGNOS has become the standard for mapping and surveying in Europe.

-The European Union has invested heavily in the development of Galileo and EGNOS.
-With EGNOS growing and Galileo initial services expected to launch already this year, clearly now is the time to solidify the vital link between space technology and the end user – the European citizen.
+Clearly, the European Union has invested heavily in the development of Galileo and EGNOS.
+With EGNOS growing and Galileo quickly moving towards full operational capability, now is the time to solidify the vital link between space technology and the end user – the European citizen.

 Click here to download our GSA Fast Facts brochure.